The Migrating Courthouse and Shifting Boundaries of Fairfax County

 Source: ESRI, ArcGIS Online

-Just two years later, the Fairfax County courthouse was moved 14 miles west to the new center of Fairfax County, after 32 square miles around Alexandria was ceded to the Federal government for inclusion within the District of Columbia.
-A move was necessary in 1800; the Fairfax County courthouse could not be located in a jurisdiction outside the state of Virginia.
+Just two years later, the Fairfax County courthouse was moved 14 miles west to the new center of Fairfax County.
+That shift was necessary in 1800 because 32 square miles around Alexandria was ceded to the Federal government for inclusion within the District of Columbia.
+The Fairfax County courthouse could not stay in Alexandria, because it would have been located in a jurisdiction outside boundaries of the state of Virginia.

-The new courthouse was built in the town of Providence.
-It was not possible to name the community "Fairfax" because that name was already used to designate the county seat of Culpeper County.
-The name was appropriate there; the Fairfax family had arranged for George Washington to be appointed as the surveyor of Culpeper County.
+The new Fairfax County courthouse was built in the town of Providence.
+It was not possible to name that community "Fairfax" because the name was already used to designate the county seat of Culpeper County.
+Culpeper County was within the Fairfax Grant, and the Fairfax family had arranged for George Washington to be appointed as the surveyor of Culpeper County.

-Culpeper changed the name of its county seat in 1859, allowing Fairfax County to designate its county seat as the Town of Fairfax when it was incorporated in 1874.4
+Culpeper County finally changed the name of its county seat in 1859.
+That allowed Fairfax County to designate its county seat as the Town of Fairfax, when that jurisdiction was incorporated in 1874.4

 When the portion of the District of Columbia was "retroceded" or returned to the state of Virginia in 1847, the 32 square miles were not added back into Fairfax County.
 A new county was created, and Alexandria County built its own courthouse in the city of Alexandria.
 To reduce confusion between Alexandria County and Alexandria City, the county changed its name to Arlington County in 1920.

-Fairfax has had three courthouses - one at "Springfields" near Tysons Corner, one in Alexandria, and one in what is now a patch of county land surrounded by the City of Fairfax.
-When other county operations became too cramped in offices shared with the judicial center, Fairfax County built a new "Government Center" west of the courthouse and moved most county staff to that location.
+Fairfax has built four courthouses - one at "Springfields" near Tysons Corner, one in Alexandria, and one in what is now a patch of county land surrounded by the City of Fairfax.
+The fourth courthouse is a modern building in the judicial center near the 1800 courthouse.
+When other county operations became too cramped in offices shared with the judicial center, Fairfax County built a new "Government Center" west of the courthouse near I-66.
+Most county staff moved to that location, except for those dealing with the court system.

-Prince William County has a similar history, with 5 separate courthouses as population centers have shifted.
+Prince William County has a similar history.
+It has built five separate courthouses in different places as population centers have shifted.
 The Prince William County courthouse facilities are located within a small piece of county land surrounded by the City of Manassas, which became an independent jurisdiction in 1975.
 Most county offices are located at McCoart Administrative Center several miles to the east of the city, comparable to Government Center in Fairfax County.

 County Seats in Virginia